authzed/terraform-provider-authzed/docs/index.md

 * `endpoint` - (Required) The host address of the AuthZed Cloud API.
 Default is `https://api.admin.stage.aws.authzed.net`.
 * `token` - (Required) The bearer token for authentication with AuthZed.
 * `api_version` - (Optional) The version of the API to use.
 Default is "25r1".
-* `fgam_serialization` - (Optional) Enable serialization of operations to prevent conflicts.
-When enabled, resources within the same permission system will be created/updated sequentially instead of in parallel.
-Default is `false`.

 ## Important Notes